kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/javascript.md

   dateModified: '2023-01-20'
 seo:
   title: 'JavaScript Developer Roadmap: Step by step guide to learn JavaScript'
   description: 'Community driven, articles, resources, guides, interview questions, quizzes for javascript development.
-Learn to become a modern JavaScript developer by following the steps, skills, resources and guides listed in this roadmap.'
+Learn to become a modern JavaScript developer by following the steps, skills, resources, and guides listed in this roadmap.'
   keywords:
     - 'javascript guide 2023'
     - 'learn javascript'